Plus one thing you should always avoid

 Summer has arrived.
 The air is thick, the sun is bright, and the temperatures are soaring.
 Unfortunately, the so-called “dog days of summer” bring plenty health-related risks to our furry friends.

-Follow these tips to keep your pooch cool (and safe) on hot days.
+How to keep your pooch cool (and safe) on hot days

 If you’re out enjoying some fun in the sun, make sure your dog has access to plenty of shade.
 And don’t forget to refill his water frequently as it can get hot quickly on a steamy summer day — especially if it’s in a metal bowl.

 How hot is too hot?
 Unfortunately, there’s no magic number to tell when it’s unsafe for a dog to be outdoors.
 It all depends on your specific pup.
 Age, health, breed, and even fur color all play a role.
 Check on your sidekick frequently and give them opportunities to go indoors and soak up some AC if they seem uncomfortable.